nhrap-hazus/HHIT/README.md

 ## Contact

-Issues can be reported through the repository on Github (https://github.com/nhrap-dev/Hurrevac)(!WILL NEED TO UPDATE THIS)
+Issues can be reported through the repository on Github (https://github.com/nhrap-dev/Hurrevac) (!WILL NEED TO UPDATE THIS)

 For questions contact Colin (!NEED TO UPDATE THIS) hazus-support@riskmapcds.com